zingale/pyjournal2/README.md

 manage a Sphinx ReST-based scientific journal.
 The journal is distributed (via `git`) so that we can access it from any machine we work on.
 It is commandline driven to make the barrier-to-entry for creating a short entry minimal.
-Entries are groups into topics and shown in date-order.
+Entries are grouped into topics and shown in date-order.

 The basic idea is that you have one research journal with a number of